Curvy points, the perimeter, and the complexity of convex toric domains: Domains with staircases

-\begin{lemma} For $k \geq 2$, the class $\bE_k(n)$ reduces to the class $\bB_k(n)$.
-In particular, the classes $\bE_k(n)$ are perfect. \end{lemma} \begin{proof} In this proof, we continually rearrange the classes $\bE,$ so we will only use a semicolon to distinguish the first element of $\bE$.
-Further, we will simplify notation by omitting the decorations of $n$ and $k$.
-By Corollary~\ref{cor:CFEnk} and \eqref{eq:CFBnk} regarding the continued fraction of $p/q$ and $\ov{p}/\ov{q},$ we have that,
+\begin{lemma} For $k \geq 2$ and all $n$, the class $\bE_k(n)$ reduces to the class $\bB_k(n)$.
+In particular, the classes $\bE_k(n)$ are perfect. \end{lemma} \begin{proof} In this proof, we continually rearrange the classes $\bE,$ so we will only use a semicolon to distinguish the first element $d$ of the tuple $\bE$.
+Further, we will simplify notation by omitting the decorations by $n$ and $k$.
+Corollary~\ref{cor:CFEnk} and equation \eqref{eq:CFBnk} together explain the relation between the continued fractions of $p/q$ and $\ov{p}/\ov{q}$, and imply that